kjw/supercheck/README.rst

 - a class that declares an ``arbitrary()`` method,
 - an enumeration,
-- a primitive,
+- an array of any of the above (of any dimension),
-- an array of any of the above (of any dimension).
+- a primitive.

-The property must have a name beginning with ``prop_``, must be static, must be public and must return a boolean.
+An array of primitives cannot be automatically generated, instead use an array of wrapping objects (Boolean etc.) The property must have a name beginning with ``prop_``, must be static, must be public and must return a boolean.
 A property should return true it it holds for the given arguments.
 If it does not hold, it should return false.
 Properties may declare to throw exceptions.
 However, a test run will halt if a property throws an exception.

 Executing a test run
 =================================================================================